Germany: Ex-footballer slams UEFA over LGBTQ 'hypocrisy' | DW | 27.06.2021

-Former East German national soccer player and LGBT campaigner Marcus Urban called UEFA hypocritical during an interview with the Frankfurter Allgemeine Zeitung on Sunday.
+LGBTQ campaigner and former East German national soccer player Marcus Urban called UEFA hypocritical during an interview with the Frankfurter Allgemeine Zeitung on Sunday.

 "The fact that UEFA rejects the application from Munich and at the same time dips its logo in rainbow colors on its own Twitter channel on the day of the match between Germany and Hungary can hardly be surpassed in terms of hypocrisy for me," Urban said in the interview.